slimtoolkit/slim/README.md

 6. Press <enter> and wait until `docker-slim` says it's done

+  If you set the `http-probe` flag and you press <enter> before the HTTP probe is done the probe might produce an EOF error because DockerSlim will shut down the target container before all probe commands are done executing.
+It's ok to ignore it unless you really need the probe to finish.

 7. Once DockerSlim is done check that the new minified image is there

   `docker images`